QuarkChain/w3box/README.md

 }
 ```

-##### File Name
+#### File Name
 In file.w3q, the file is saved and read by name.
-Adding the user address before the file name can avoid the probability of duplicate names, file name format (address/file name)
+Adding the user address before the file name can avoid the probability of duplicate names, and file name format is address/file name
 ```
 function getNewName(address author,bytes memory name) public pure returns (bytes memory) {
     return abi.encodePacked(Strings.toHexString(uint256(uint160(author)), 20),'/',name);
 }
 ```

-##### Read file information
+#### Read file information
 Read the basic information of the file by the user.
 Get the file upload time, file name, file type, and file URL.
 ```
 function getAuthorFiles(address author)